An Efficient Learning Method to Connect Observables

 For further validation, we consider a realistic problem from a data-driven aspect.
 In the following, we present the results using the valence-space in-medium similarity renormalization group (VS-IMSRG)~\cite{Stroberg:2019mxo, Hergert:2020bxy} to explore the energy of the newly discovered \isotope[28]{O}~\cite{Kondo:2023lty}.
 To this end, we numerically train the MEP emulator~\eqref{eq:MEPMM} using the PMM approach~\cite{Cook:2024toj}.
 This approach allows us to directly find the matrices in Eq.~\eqref{eq:MEPMM} (see Appendix~\ref{app:PMM} for more details).
 We produce the training data using 300 non-implausible (NI) samples \cite{Jiang:2022oba} of Delta-full chiral EFT interactions at the next-to-next-to-leading order~\cite{Ekstrom:2017koy} with momentum cutoff at $\Lambda = 394$ MeV.
-The VS-IMSRG calculations are done within the 13 major-shell harmonic-oscillator (HO) space with the frequency parameter of $\hbar\omega = 16$ MeV.
+The VS-IMSRG calculations are done within the 13 major-shell harmonic-oscillator (HO) space with the frequency parameter $\hbar\omega = 16$ MeV.
 Another truncation needs to be introduced for the three-nucleon matrix elements and is defined as $E_{\rm 3max}$ with the sum of the three-nucleon HO quanta.
 In this work, the sufficiently large $E_{\rm 3max}=18$ is used.
 With some calculations, we expect that the basis truncation error is around $0.2$ MeV for \isotope[24]{O}.
-We train two MEP emulators with the $12 \times 12$ dimension matrices based on Eq.~\eqref{eq:MEPMM} using observable inputs to predict the ground-state energy differences of \isotope[27]{O}, \isotope[28]{O} and \isotope[28]{O}, \isotope[24]{O}.
+We train two MEP emulators with the $12 \times 12$ dimension matrices using observable inputs to predict two observables $\mathcal O_{\odot}$: the ground-state energy differences of \isotope[27]{O}, \isotope[28]{O} and \isotope[28]{O}, \isotope[24]{O}.
 Our inputs include ground-state energies of \isotope[2]{H}, \isotope[3]{H}, \isotope[4]{He}, \isotope[6]{Li}, \isotope[16]{O} and \isotope[24]{O}, as well as proton-neutron scattering phase shifts in the NI samples at lab energies $E = 5, 50$ MeV.
 To make our system not overdetermined, we remove one phase shift at $E = 50$ MeV in $^{3}P_{2}$ channel so that the total number of input observables equals the number of LECs.
+These observables are our input throughout the current study, denoted as $\{\mathcal O\}$ in Fig.~\ref{fig:workflow}.
 We do not notice any differences in adding more (highly correlated) phase shifts and making this system overdetermined, while removing ground state energies often leads to failed training.
-Although the computational cost of the NN scattering phase shift is cheap, in this work, we extract the phase shifts through the PMM emulator, which can be found in Appendix~\ref{app:phase_shift}.
+PMM methods will work once inputs are adapted to observables: in data-driven MEP emulators, we need not explicitly construct an emulator to access observables such as phase shift.
+Instead, the MEP trick Eq.~\eqref{eq:MEPMM} was applied, and we compute the reduced order matrices $\mathcal K_{ij}$ using PMM method directly.
+More details can be found in Appendix~\ref{app:phase_shift} and~\ref{app:PMM}.